ionic-team/stencil-site/docs-md/basics/stencil-router.md

 # Stencil Router

-The `@stencil/router` is shipped with Stencil apps by default.
 The developer experience of the router is designed to be similar to [React Router](https://reacttraining.com/react-router/), and it should make it easy to build apps of all size, from the very simple to the very complex.

 ## Adding the collection